 From the 1943 Lucky Bag:

-He has a memory marker at the Naval Academy Cemetery.
-Unable to find any further details.
+He has a memory marker in the Naval Academy Cemetery.